chesio/bc-security/README.md

 BC Security maintains a list of IP addresses with limited access to the website.
 This list is automatically populated by [Login Security](#login-security) module, but manual addition of IP addresses is also possible.

+Out-dated records are automatically removed from the list by WP-Cron job that runs every night at 01:02:03 of local time.
+The job can be deactivated in backend, if desired.

 ### Notifications

 BC Security allows to send automatic email notification to configured recipients on following occasions: